If you want to buy CBD in New Hampshire, this article will explain the law and show you how to find a reliable supplier for all your CBD needs.

 You’ll also need to submit a photograph of yourself, a $50 check for the registration fee, and a copy of a New Hampshire ID that shows that you’re a resident.

-You can find more information here or by consulting your family doctor.
+You can find more information on the state website or by consulting your family doctor.

 All of these stores listed should have helpful employees who can point you in the direction of a local CBD source.